Stricken Boris Johnson in intensive care

 “He was intolerant of anybody who was ill.
 Until now, he has had a very robust constitution.
 He has never been ill until now, and this will be a huge shock to him.
 His outlook on the world is that illness is for weak people.”

-Political insiders believe that is why for days the government has covered up how serious Johnson’s illness was.
+Political insiders believe that is why, for days, the government has covered up how serious Johnson’s illness was.

 As early as last Thursday morning, the Guardian received a highly-placed leak: a bed was being prepared at St Thomas’s Hospital for the prime minister.
-His condition had worsened.

 Why do leaders so often like to pretend they are stronger than the rest of us?